HTTP File Generator

 From the Tools menu select Generate .http files

-This opens the main dialog which has similar input fields as the CLI tool
+This opens the main dialog which has similar input fields as the CLI tool and shells out to the Rust httpgenerator.exe executable.

-You can acquire an Azure Entra ID access token by clicking on the ...
+Acquire Azure Entra ID access token

 By default, the Output folder is pre-filled with the path of the currently active C# Project in the Solution Explorer, suffixed with \HttpFiles